Healthcare information for visitors to Edinburgh during August 2017

 The Chalmers Centre provides care and advice on sexual health issues, including emergency contraception.
 For appointments and advice, call 0131 536 1070 or visit www.lothiansexualhealth.scot.nhs.uk for more information.

-If the GP practice cannot see you, phone 0131 667 3925.
-There are a number of additional appointments available between 8am and 6pm Monday to Friday from 2 August to 29 August.
+Alternatively, phone 0131 667 3925, where there are a number of additional appointments available between 8am and 6pm, Monday to Friday, from 4 August to 28 August.

 Healthcare at night and weekends